(Page last updated: Aug 13, 2022)

 In my case, I am pressing button 1 of my Nice Flor 433.92 Mhz:

-The App will detect the signal, and decode the encrypted values of the remote, and ask you if you want to store it to your database.
+The App will detect the signal, and send it to the server to decode the encrypted values of the remote, and ask you if you want to store it to your database.

 In the Database-View you can see all your stored remotes: